Ad Fraud: The Digital Advertising Industry’s Biggest Battle Yet to Win

 – The list of sources of fraudulent traffic is constantly growing.
 Nearly half of the traffic on the web is bot traffic, and bad bots account for 39% of this bot traffic.
 As you’re reading this, there are hundreds of fraudulent websites being created.
 By the time you add new websites to your ad traffic blocking list, new ones will already be in operation.

 – The combination of Google Analytics and Google Ad Traffic Blocking only works for sites using simple bots.
-It is much more difficult to manually detect the activity of sophisticated bots.
+It is much more difficult to detect the activity of sophisticated bots manually.

 – While Google does not release how it tracks fraudulent clicks, many experts believe it uses IP addresses.
 If that is the case, fraudsters can simply change their IP address and avoid being included in the Google Ads exclusion list.